lmigueldf/doc/api/ui/view.md

 ### getBoundingShape ()

 Returns
-:    1. `{Rect}` or `{Circle}`, the shape defined when the view was created.
+:    1. `{Rect}`, the shape defined when the view was created.

-Return the bounding shape for a view, this is a rectangle or circle.
+Return the bounding shape for a view.

 ### getRelativeRegion (region, parent)